JuliusStoll/Website-v2/content/en/publication/the-cost-of-honesty/index.md

 authors:
   -
 doi: 10.1016/j.socec.2022.101943
-publication: Economics of Energy & Environmental Policy.
-Vol. 10, No. 1
+publication: Journal of Behavioral and Experimental Economics.
+Vol. 101, Dezember 2022.
 publication_short: ""
 abstract: >-
   Offshore wind plays an ever-increasing role for the global transition to